About Private Visas to Russia

 • the invitation must be notarized at a Russian notary IF the inviting person cannot appear in person at the consulate or visa center.

-• the visa is valid for multiple entries for up to 3 years.
+• The visa is issued as a multiple-entry visa valid for up to three years.

-• there is no minimum time needed to spend outside Russia between visits.
+• There is no minimum period that must be spent outside Russia between visits.

-• this visa is ONLY available to US passport holders.
+• This visa category is available only to U.S. passport holders.

-• the inviting person must have a valid Russian internal passport with valid registration stamp.
+• The inviting person must possess a valid Russian internal passport with a current registration stamp.